-Looking for a vegetarian dish to serve at your BBQ without your guests suspecting it does not contain meat?
-Then look no further than this aubergine / eggplant satay, inspired by the Indonesian satay with peanut marinade.
-The marinade and the preparation give the eggplant a delicious, tongue-melting texture, which almost resembles meat.
+Looking for a vegan dish to serve at your BBQ without your guests suspecting it does not contain meat?
+Then look no further than this aubergine satay, inspired by the Indonesian satay with peanut marinade.
+The marinade and the preparation give the aubergine a delicious, tongue-melting texture, which almost resembles meat.

 Also needed for preparation: